markjmeyer/bspam/README.md

 > head(soc)

 Notes:
-- gbmp produces the test for simultaneious homogeneity described by Klingenberg & Agresti (2006), by default
+- gbmp produces the test for simultaneious homogeneity described by Klingenberg and Agresti (2006), by default
 - int.hyp = TRUE implements the intersection hypothesis described by Westfall, Troendle, and Pennello (2010)